digitallawyer/openlegaldictionary/_definitions/writ-of-prevention.md

 ---
 title: Writ Of Prevention
 permalink: "/definitions/writ-of-prevention.html"
-body: Thls name is given to certain wrlts whlch may he is-sued ln anticipation of suits which may arise.
+body: Thls name is given to certain wrlts whlch may he is-sued in anticipation of suits which may arise.
 Co.
 Lltt 100
 published_at: '2018-07-07'
 layout: post